 The Hasselblad X1D II 50C retains its predecessor's sleek, lightweight form factor.
 As such it remains a legitimately portable and powerful imaging machine, comparable in size and weight to a 35mm DSLR, suitable for medium format street photography – something that is still an incredible feat.

-But while the X1D II 50C brings undeniable style to the medium format market, that does not guarantee it a place amongst the best medium format cameras, and it doesn't necessarily make it one of the best cameras for professionals (opens in new tab).
+But while the X1D II 50C brings undeniable style to the medium format market, that alone does not guarantee it a place among the best medium format cameras (opens in new tab), and it doesn't necessarily make it one of the best cameras for professionals (opens in new tab).
 Interestingly, though, its GPS / GLONASS module is now integrated (unlike the original model), which does makes this the best camera with GPS (opens in new tab) if you want to shoot with ultimate image quality.

 At some 67% larger, the medium format sensor in the X1D II is still significantly greater in size and able to capture greater image scale, detail and that all-important depth of field.
 So don't get misled by those megapixels – today's full frame mirrorless cameras may have comparable resolution, but 35mm sensors will never do what medium format can.

 That said, where the original X1D broke new ground in 2016 by making medium format a truly portable proposition, since then it has been joined by the likes of the Fujifilm GFX 50S (opens in new tab) and Fujifilm GFX 50R (opens in new tab) – its direct competitors in terms of sensor size, body size and price tag.
 And of course, there's the Fujifilm GFX 100 (opens in new tab) that offers both image stabilization and double the resolution.